• HSR2026

 9:45 - 10:15am

-• Arthur Sohikian, Executive Director, High Desert Corridor HSR Bio
+• Arthur Sohikian, High Desert Corridor HSR Bio

 TOPICS: Planning for system integration, coordination of schedules, sharing stations; Seamless passenger experience moving from system to system, and region to region.